adrianocastro189/stormwind-library/documentation/docs/library-structure/luadocs.md

    * Prefer the usage of `@tparam` and `@treturn` tags to define the types.
       * Don't use a `.` at the end of the setence, unless it has 2 or more phrases.
+      * Prefer to not break lines, even if the line is longer than the current sizes as observed in other classes, unless it's really necessary by being too long or having multiple phrases.
    * Prefer `integer` over `number` when the value must be an integer.
    * Prefer `boolean` over `bool`.
    * Use `any` when the type is not defined.